javoire/dyslexia-friendly/README.md

 Description
 -----------

-DyslexiaFriendly is a Google Chrome extension that increases readabilty of web pages
+DyslexiaFriendly is a Google Chrome extension that increases readabilty of web pages by allowing you to switch to a dyslexia friendlier font and providing some extra tools to facilitate the reading.

 Features
 --------

-When active, the font on all web sites is change to a more readable one.
-There is currently the option to choose between Open Dyslexic and Comic Sans.
+When active, there's the option to change the font on all web sites to either Open Dyslexic or Comic Sans.
+There page's visual appearance is also enhanced with odd/even background shading of paragraphs and a vertical ruler that follow the mouse cursor.

 The features listed here are also implemented: http://antijingoist.github.io/web-accessibility/